-One outlying result may not justify a complete rethink of your marketing, but if you see persistent trends that either represent challenges or opportunities for you, the faster you jump on them the faster you can optimise your overall digital marketing strategy.
+One outlying result may not justify a complete rethink of your marketing, but if you see persistent trends that either represent challenges or opportunities for you, the faster you jump on them the faster you can optimize your overall digital marketing strategy.

 As competition in the real estate industry continues to heat up, the more significant a role your digital marketing efforts will become in your ultimate success.

-Without a high performing website or strong social media presence, you are missing out on potential leads and a chance to rise above the competition.
+Without a high-performing website or strong social media presence, you are missing out on potential leads and a chance to rise above the competition.